The Annual Planning Guide

 Anti-Goals are the things we DON'T want to happen on our journey to achieve our Big Goals.

-Anti-Goals are about avoiding the Pyrrhic victory—a victory that takes such a terrible toll on the victor that it might has well have been a defeat.
+Anti-Goals are about avoiding the Pyrrhic victory—a victory that takes such a terrible toll on the victor that it might as well have been a defeat.

 If the Big Goals are your summit, Anti-Goals are the things you don't want to sacrifice while executing the climb—like your life, your toes, or your sanity.
 You want to reach the summit, but not at the expense of these things.

-Sahil Example: My Anti-Goals associated with my newsletter subscriber growth Big Goal are: (1) Never "sell out" with low quality, growth-hacky content and (2) Never let the newsletter writing hinder the book writing process.
+Anti-Goals: My Anti-Goals associated with my newsletter subscriber growth Big Goal are: (1) Never "sell out" with low quality, growth-hacky content and (2) Never let the scale of the reach impact my ability to connect deeply with any individual subscriber.

 With whatever habit you're trying to build, never allow yourself to skip more than one day in a row.